 - The Village Taverna (don’t miss)

-If that all sounds great to you, there are plenty of accommodation options in Moraitika and Messonghi.
-The location of these villages is a bit distant from other things to see on Corfu, so I recommend renting a car for your stay.
-Here are some of the best hotels in the area (can you guess which beautiful hotel is my favorite?):
+If that all sounds great, there are plenty of accommodation options in Moraitika and Messonghi.
+The location of these villages is a bit distant from other things to see in Corfu, so I recommend renting a car for your stay.
+Use RentalCars.com to compare pricing from multiple rental car companies.
+Here are some top-rated hotels in the area (can you guess which beautiful hotel is my favorite?):

-- Best Mid-Range Hotel in Moraitika/Messonghi: Aquarius Beach Eco-Hotel
+- Mid-Range Hotel in Moraitika/Messonghi: Aquarius Beach Eco-Hotel

-- Best Luxury Hotel in Moraitika/Messonghi: Domes Miramare, A Luxury Collection Resort
+- Luxury Hotel in Moraitika/Messonghi: Domes Miramare, A Luxury Collection Resort

-Arguably the most popular place to stay in Corfu besides Corfu Town is Palaiokastritsa, a cliffside village on the west coast of the island.
+The most popular place to stay in Corfu besides Corfu Town is Palaiokastritsa, a cliffside village on the island’s west coast with great views of the Ionian Sea.
 You’ll see varying spellings of its name, including Paleokastritsa, Palaeokastritsa, and others.
-Take it slowly – you’ll see it’s not that hard to pronounce in the end.
+Take it slowly – you’ll see it’s not hard to pronounce.

 The main beach is called Agios Spiridon.
 It sits in a large cove surrounded by cliffs, one of which has a beautiful Greek monastery at the top.
-Traveling along the main road will reveal countless more small beaches below, most of which will require some stairs to access.
+Traveling along the main road will reveal countless more small beaches below, most of which will require some stairs.

-While the beaches here are absolutely gorgeous, my favorite thing to do here is to rent a boat and see some even more remote ones.
-There are plenty of rental stands along the coast, but I prefer Michalas Boat Rentals.
+While the beaches here are gorgeous, my favorite thing to do here is rent a boat and see even more remote ones.
+Many rental stands are along the coast, but I prefer Michalas Boat Rentals.
 From their dock, you can cruise along the cliffs to sea caves, tiny islets, and some of the most unreal deserted beaches in the country.

-As you can tell, Palaiokastritsa is a top beach destination in Corfu.
+As you can tell, Palaiokastritsa is a top beach destination in Corfu, given its unabated views of the Ionian Sea.
 But there is more to do here, including hikes, an aquarium, and an ancient Byzantine castle at the top of a mountain.
-In summary, here are the best things to do in Palaiokastritsa:
+In summary, here are some things to do in Palaiokastritsa:

 - Agios Spiridon Beach